⟶ Print pdf

 Section 3.
 Admission of Members

-a) Applicants shall be admitted to membership by the Membership Chair upon payment of the annual dues and acceptance of the membership application by any member of the Board of Directors.
+Applicants shall be admitted to membership by the Membership Director upon payment of the annual dues and acceptance of the membership application by any member of the Board of Directors.

 Section 4.
 Fees and Dues